-The charity's trustees take final responsibility for the general and financial wellbeing of the scheme.
 The trustees meet at least three times a year, the AGM held not more than 15 months after the holding of the last preceding AGM to approve the independently examined accounts.

-The Chief Executive Officer (Executive Director) is responsible for the management and support of the team of Directors; overview of the financial position nationally, including branches; management of central tasks; development of the scheme nationally and development and co-ordination of national policies; reporting to the Board of Trustees on behalf of the team of Directors.
+The Chief Executive Officer (Executive Director) is responsible for the management and support of the team of Directors; overview of the financial position nationally, including branches; management of central tasks; development of the scheme nationally and development and coordination of national policies; reporting to the Board of Trustees on behalf of the team of Directors.
 The Executive Director is also responsible for raising funds to support the core costs of the organisation, reporting to the Chairman and Board of Trustees.